antoniaklja/kubewire/README.md

 # [WIP] Kubewire

-Self hosted secure and scalable VPN based on [WireGuard](https://www.wireguard.com) for your Kubernetes cluster.
+Self hosted secure and scalable VPN based on [WireGuard](https://www.wireguard.com) with Kubernetes integration.

-## Architecture
+    WireGuard is a secure network tunnel, operating at layer 3, implemented as a kernel virtual network interface for Linux, which aims to replace both IPsec for most use cases, as well as popular user space and/or TLS-based solutions like OpenVPN, while being more secure, more performant, and easier to use

-    TODO
+For more information please take a look at [Whitepaper](https://www.wireguard.com/papers/wireguard.pdf)

 ## Roadmap